01mf02/jq-lang-spec/spec.typ

 $floor(g) "as" var(y') | floor(f) "as" var(x') | var(x) cartesian var(y)$, whereas we lower it to
 $floor(f) "as" var(x') | floor(g) "as" var(y') | var(x) cartesian var(y)$,
 thus inverting the binding order.
-Our lowering of Cartesian operations is consistent with that of other operators, such as ${f: g}$, where the leftmost filter ($f$) is bound first and the rightmost filter ($g$) is bound last.
+We diverge here from jq to make the lowering of Cartesian operations consistent with that of other operators, such as ${f: g}$, where the leftmost filter ($f$) is bound first and the rightmost filter ($g$) is bound last.
+That makes it easier to define other filters, such as ${f_1: g_1, ..., f_n: g_n}$.
 Note that the difference only shows when both $f$ and $g$ return multiple values.

 #example[